chatziko/audioengine-a5-controller/README.md

 #### Audioengine A5 built-in controls

 The A5 has 3 controls located at the front of the speaker: a rotary encoder (with button), an IR receiver and an LED.
 All three are connected to the
-A5's board via a cable, conveniently equipped with a 9-pin JST connector so that it can be easily removed.
+A5's board via a cable, with a 9-pin JST connector so that it can be easily removed.
-The image below shows the cable and the place where it connects on the A5 (the following [youtube video](https://www.youtube.com/watch?v=RtI95P0j_7A) also shows the internals of A5):
+The image below shows the cable and the connector on the A5 side (the following [youtube video](https://www.youtube.com/watch?v=RtI95P0j_7A) also shows the internals of A5):

 ![](images/speaker-board.svg)

-All three controls are standard, so a bit of reverse engineering reveals the purpose of each pin (counting from left to right in the picture above):
+All three controls are standard, so a bit of reverse engineering reveals the purpose of each pin (counting from left to right in the A5 connector pictured above):

 ```
 Rotary encoder (pins 1-4)